io1-Tech/CrunchLabs-IR-Turret-version-io1/README.md

 ## 🛠️ Tools and Platforms Used

-Here’s a list of the main tools and platforms I used throughout the WALL·E project:
+Here’s a list of the main tools and platforms I used throughout the project:

 - **Fusion 360** – Designed 3D parts of the robot and exported STL files for 3D printing.
 - **Fritzing** – Simulated circuits and verified wiring before building the physical prototype.
-- **EasyEDA** – Created professional circuit schematics and organized the wiring logic.
+- **EasyEDA** – Created circuit schematics and organized the wiring logic.
 - **Arduino IDE** – Developed and uploaded firmware to the ESP32 microcontroller.
-- **GitHub** – Used for version control, documentation, and collaboration.
 - **OrcaSlicer** – Used slicing all my 3d printabled parts.